pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/ecr.md

 ---
-title: "AWS Elastic Container Registry (ECR)"
+title: "Using AWS Elastic Container Registry (ECR) | Crosswalk"
 meta_desc: Pulumi Crosswalk for AWS ECR makes the provisioning of new ECR repositories as simple as one line of code.
 linktitle: Elastic Container Registry (ECR)
 menu: